 Once your brisket is equally covered with the seasonings of your choosing it is ready for the smoke.

 Best Wood for Smoking Brisket

-If you’ve got a remote thermometer, insert the meat probe into the center of the brisket directly into the meat (not the fat) Close the lid, grab a drink, and tend to your fire for the next 3 hours.
+If you’ve got a remote thermometer, insert the meat probe into the center of the brisket directly into the meat (not the fat).
+If you’ve got a thermometer with two probes, you can insert one into the point and one into the flat to monitor temperatures on both sides of your brisket.
+Close the lid, grab a drink, and tend to your fire for the next 3 hours.
 Don’t even crack the lid once.
 Don’t do it.
 You’ll be tempted, but seriously don’t.
 This first exposure to the smoke is so essential to the final result of the brisket.
 A majority of the smoke penetration happens during this time.

-If you are watching your internal thermometer, you will probably notice a period of time when the temperature seems to stop rising altogether (between 145-160 degrees.)
-This period is called the stall and it is almost painful to watch, but totally normal and necessary.
-Keep watching your fire to maintain consistent temperatures and just let your brisket do its thing.
+If you are spritzing, this stall can take a while longer to break through than just pushing through without opening the lid on your smoker.
+All you really need to do is keep watching your fire to maintain consistent temperatures and just let your brisket do its thing.
 It will eventually come up in temperature, I promise!
-Once your brisket gets to 165 and your bark is dark and beautiful, it’s time for the next step!
+Once your brisket gets to 165 and your bark is looking dark and beautiful, it’s time for the next step!